Apprenticeships with QBuild

 Salary and allowances

-Your take home pay each fortnight will be made up of your base salary + your SFP (your minimum wage) and claimable allowances you are entitled to.
+Your take home pay each fortnight will be made up of your base salary plus your Single Fortnightly Pay (SFP) and claimable allowances you are entitled to.

 Base salary range

-Your base salary will range between $889 to $2000.40 per fortnight, based on a full-time, annual arrangement.
+Your base salary will range from $911.20 to $2050.40 per fortnight, based on a full-time, annual arrangement.
 This does not include employer superannuation contributions (up to 12.75%) and 17.5% annual leave loading, which are additional to your base salary.

 Single fortnightly payment

-In addition to your base salary, you will receive a trade-specific fortnightly allowance called a Single Fortnightly Payment (SFP), approximately $160 to $300 per fortnight.
+In addition to your base salary, you will receive a trade-specific fortnightly allowance, called a Single Fortnightly Payment (SFP), of approximately $180 to $330 per fortnight.

 The specific SFP rate you are entitled to depends on: